canada-ca/digital-playbook-guide-numerique/fr/4-habiliter-personnel-fournir-meilleurs-services.md

 - Document the support arrangements you have in place, in normal hours and out of hours **(Digital Service Standard (UK))**

 - Document any decisions you've outsourced to third parties and why you chose to do this **(Digital Service Standard (UK))**

+- manage any constraints that the chosen development tools and software have placed on the service **(Digital Service Standard (AU))**

+- have a strong rationale for the technology choices you’ve made, including the languages, frameworks and development tools **(Digital Service Standard (AU))**

+- procure the appropriate tools, systems and contractual arrangements and ensure you are getting value for money **(Digital Service Standard (AU))**

+- have the ability to conduct technical health checks of the service **(Digital Service Standard (AU))**

+- arrange for appropriate ongoing technical support and service level agreements for underlying or dependent services **(Digital Service Standard (AU))**

+- outsource decision-making about technology only where appropriate. **(Digital Service Standard (AU))**

 #### Stage en direct